-- Complete application to HSPH Clinical Effectivness Program or degree program.
+- Complete application to HSPH Clinical Effectiveness Program or degree program

-- Complete with satisfactory performance a minimum of six (6) courses from the MGH Clinical Research Program.
+- Complete with satisfactory performance a minimum of six (6) courses from the Mass General Clinical Research Program

-- Demonstrate proficiency in study design, data collection, and analysis as a key investigator on an MGH-based research project.
+- Demonstrate proficiency in study design, data collection, and analysis as a key investigator on an Mass General-based research project

-- Submit an abstract based on research performed during the Fellowship to the IADR, AAOMS, a major national OMS scientific meeting in the Fellow's home country, or other major scientific meeting with permission from the Fellowship Program Director.
+- Submit an abstract based on research performed during the Fellowship to the IADR, AAOMS, a major national OMFS scientific meeting in the Fellow's home country, or other major scientific meeting with permission from the Fellowship Program Director

 Didactic (classroom) work is a major component of the Fellowship in Clinical Investigation.
 Through formal educational offerings, the Fellow will achieve a solid background in process and analytical methodology required to conduct sound scientific work.

-The fellow may choose between two tracks: 1) one-year with MGH certificate, or 2) two-year with MGH certificate and HSPH degree.
+The fellow may choose between two tracks: 1) one-year with Mass General certificate, or 2) two-year with Mass General certificate and HSPH degree.
 In the case of Fellows choosing the two-year option, research projects may be expanded to run concurrently with the degree program.

-In addition, Fellows may take advantage of course offerings from the MGH Clinical Research Program.
+In addition, Fellows may take advantage of course offerings from the Mass General Clinical Research Program.
 These include (subject to change and availability):